Gazpacho (Quick, Easy, Delicious!)

 A Gazpacho Recipe Without Bread

-Don't lynch me on that last one.
 In doing my Gazpacho research for this post, I found quite a few recipes that actually didn't include bread.
-So since one of my kiddos is currently gluten-free while we work on healing some digestive issues, I decided to give the concept of bread-free, gluten-free Gazpacho a whirl and see if we would even miss the bread.
+One of my kiddos was required to eat gluten-free at the time I developed this recipe, so I decided to give the concept of bread-free, gluten-free Gazpacho a whirl to see if we would even miss the bread.

-This recipe may forgo the bread, but it does require that you absolutely start with fresh, ripe tomatoes.
-Whether they come from your garden or a farmer's market or the local grocery store, just be sure that they're deep red and perfectly ripe.
-After all, the quality of your produce matters in a cold soup with so few ingredients.
+• Tomatoes.
+Red, plump, and flavorful.
+Whether they come from your garden or a farmer's market or the local grocery store, just be sure that they're deep in color and perfectly ripe.
+After all, the quality of your produce matters in a cold soup with so few ingredients!

-And finally, one of the most important ingredients in this chilled summer soup is extra-virgin olive oil.
+• Extra-virgin olive oil.
+To blend into the Gazpacho, plus extra to drizzle on top!
 Again, since it's a star ingredient that you will be clearly tasting, be sure to use a good-quality EVOO.
 I think you'll be amazed at what the addition of olive oil does to the color and texture of this Gazpacho as it's blended in.
 In fact, being generous with the olive oil is the primary reason you won't miss the bread!

 Additional Optional Ingredients